Skip to content

 Aric A. Prather, PhD

-APS Newsletter Editor
+SBSM Newsletter Editor

-Happy New Year from the APS Newsletter desk!
+Happy New Year from the SBSM Newsletter desk!
 I hope that all of our members had a restful, joy-filled holiday season, and find themselves revitalized for the long year ahead.
 As we move into 2017, we find ourselves facing a fair number of challenges both around the world and within scientific circles.
-However, I am pleased that the APS leadership, the Society’s journal, and its diverse membership remain committed to our cutting-edge science to advance our understanding of biobehavioral medicine and to improve the lives of those in need of care.
+However, I am pleased that the SBSM leadership, the Society’s journal, and its diverse membership remain committed to our cutting-edge science to advance our understanding of biobehavioral medicine and to improve the lives of those in need of care.

-There are many things to celebrate at APS as we head into this new year.
-First, of course, APS is turning 75!
+There are many things to celebrate at SBSM as we head into this new year.
+First, of course, SBSM is turning 75!
 Incredible, I know.
 So spry and full of life, yet so seasoned and wise.
 The festivities will begin at this year’s annual meeting in Seville, Spain (March 15th-18th).
 There is quite a bit planned and if you want to know more please turn to the piece provided by Dr. Rebecca Reed, who serves on the 75th anniversary planning committee (a very serious party planning group, indeed).

 Map of Seville, Spain